by Heather T. | Jan 1, 2025 | Bed and Breakfasts, Business, Food, Lodging, Marketing, Observations, Operations, restaurants

 - Have you ever done inventories prior?
 Please describe the method and how often you were involved in doing them.

-- Have you ever purchased from broadline and speciality vendors?
+- Have you ever purchased from broadline and specialty vendors?
 Who and what did you purchase?

 - Do you think it makes sense to purchase everything from one vendor?
 Or to price compare products?